therealzoxide/archdots/README.md

 Use Vesktop or Webcord instead of the official discord app unless you need the keybinds.
 They are both wrappers for the website and work much better on Wayland, Vesktop comes with Vencord built in so it will be slightly less stable.
 If you use a chromium browser remember to go to chrome://flags in the url bar, search "ozone", and set the option in the result to "Wayland", otherwise it may default to using Xorg and cause issues.
+Rofi-wayland is the best alternative to bemenu if you want to show desktop entries with pretty names instead of every single thing in your path with raw info

 Reminder to myself that I use supercell-wx (the app image version because its the up to date one) for weather, hopefully wont be abandoned